janvandermeulen/REMLA-group10/documents/A1Submission.md

 Contributors: Shayan Ramezani and Jan van der Meulen
 Reviewers: Jan van der Meulen,  Shayan Ramezani, Michael Chan, and Remi Lejeune.

 We chose poetry to handle all the packages.
 Instructions to set-up the project are added in the README.
+The codebase was written such that DVC can do a step-by-ste- reproduction.

 ### Task 2: Enable collaborative development through a pipeline management tool (DVC)
 Pull request: https://github.com/janvandermeulen/REMLA-group10/pull/4